youngpark1516/League-of-Legends-meta-analysis/README.md

 However, the recall is seen to be noticeably lower than precision, meaning that the model more often makes the mistake of failing to detect a mid laner than to wrongly predict a mid laner.

 ## Fairness Analysis

+In this section, a fairness analysis is performed on low `kill` vs high `kill`.
+A low number of `kill` will be defined as strictly less than 4, and a high number of `kill` will be defined as greater or equal to 4.
+This was determined from that the mean kill was approximately 3.01.
+While using the median does hold the advantage in being less volatile, the author found it difficult for 2 kills to be considered as a 'high' kill count.

+The measure of fairness here used was F1 because firstly, the dataset is unbalanced, which makes accuracy an ineffective measure, and secondly, a balance of both precision and recall is desired.
+The focus of this analysis is to investigate the F1 parity between the two given groups.

+**Null Hypothesis (H<sub>0</sub>)**: The model is fair.
+Its F1 score for players with fewer than 4 kills is the same as for players with 4 or more kills.

+**Alternative Hypothesis (H<sub>a</sub>):** The model is unfair.
+Its F1 score for players with fewer than 4 kills is lower from that for players with 4 or more kills.

+**Test Statistic:** Signed difference in the F1 score difference between high `kill` and low `kill` data (high - low)

+**Significance Level**: 0.05

+Permutation test is ran with 1000 trials.

+<iframe
+  src="assets/fairness_fig.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+P-value of 0.407 is obtained, and as 0.407 > 0.05, I fail to reject the null hypothesis.
+This result suggests that our model predicts players with fewer than 4 kills and players with 4 or more kills with similar F1 scores.
+Therefore, the model appears to be fair and does not show bias based on the specified criteria.